temperlang/css-color-4/src/conversion.temper.md

       }
     }

+Given a color in a cylindicalpolar colorspace and an alpha value, return the premultiplied form.
+The index says which entry in the color array corresponds to hue angle for example, in OKLCH it would be 2 while in HSL it would be 0.

     export let polarPremultiply(color: List<Float64>, alpha: Float64, hueIndex: Int): List<Float64> {
       var i = 0;
       color.map { (c): Float64 =>
         c * (if (hueIndex == i++) { 1.0 } else { alpha })
       }
     }

+Given a color in a cylindicalpolar colorspace and an alpha value, return the actual color.
+The hueIndex says which entry in the color array corresponds to hue angle.
+For example, in OKLCH it would be 2 while in HSL it would be 0.

     export let polarUnPremultiply(color: List<Float64>, alpha: Float64, hueIndex: Int): List<Float64> {
       if (alpha == 0.0) {